-Students must meet the required core curriculum, choose one emphasis, and accumulate
+Students must meet the required core curriculum, choose one emphasis, and accumulate sufficient electives and upper level hours to complete the degree.

 Bachelor of Applied Science with Emphasis in Organizational Leadership Description This degree offers a path to a baccalaureate degree for those who have undergraduate college credit.
 The program can be completed in three semesters and one summer depending on previous semester credit hours accumulated.
 Most undergraduate courses will be accepted for transfer.